M-earnest/docker_workshop/workshop/advanced/management.md

 ### Requirements
 - a working version of [Docker](https://docs.docker.com/get-docker/)
 - access to a [Unix terminal/shell](https://en.wikipedia.org/wiki/Unix_shell)
 - minimal understanding of BASH, i.e. primarily the `pwd`, `ls`  and `cd` commands.
-(Check the _refresher section_ [link](link) to catch up!)
+(Check the [_prerequisites section_ ](https://m-earnest.github.io/docker_workshop/prerequisites.html) to catch up!)

 #### How's docker configured?

 The setup and configuration of a given docker installation is rather complex and characterized by a myriad of factors and settings: storage, RAM, swap, CPU, proxy, etc. ...

-You should be aware of how the docker installation you're using is setup and configured at any given time, as otherwise perfectly working docker containers fail to function properly as usual, consider the readme and/or docs of a given docker container before using it
+You should be aware of how the docker installation you're using is setup and configured at any given time, as otherwise perfectly working docker containers fail to function properly.
+As usual, consider the READNE and/or docs of a given docker container before using it.

 We can get a comprehensive overview of our docker setup and configuration via the docker command: